- Murmurations by Carol Lefevre – a review

 This morning the wind blew from the east and from my bedroom I could hear the rustling of leaves that had dropped from the box tree on the verge.

 - Downsizing for dummies One

 Downsizing can be daunting.
 Moving house anyway is often stressful, but downsizing includes jettisoning many loved objects acquired as we’ve drifted through our lives in order to fit into (new, smaller) available spaces.

 Being eighty years old crept up on me,almost without warning, even though odd misgivings about being so old have plagued me for a few months.

-- Juggling time – adult skill
+- Juggling time – adult skill to reach goals

 - Linen cupboards then and now

 Linen cupboards have exercised my mind lately.
 It started when my friend, writer Louise Allan, re-posted a Facebook memory about sheets she had folded meticulously.
 She said, I think with tongue in cheek, The epitome of housewifeliness — folding the sheets so you can’t tell the difference between the fitted and flat ones.